Anthanaab/hesk/README.md

-# hesk
+# Hesk Ticketing
-Hesk to docker container
+Hesk ticketool to docker container

 # Building and running with docker-compose